mlvu/mlvu.github.io/index.md

 _This is a work in progress.
 We'll update this information as the 2019 course progresses.
 If you are a registered student, please use the Canvas page._

-This page contains all public information about the course _Machine Learning_ at the VU University Amsterdam: slides, lecture videos, homework, worksheets, etc.
+This page contains all public information about the course _Machine Learning_ at the VU University Amsterdam.

-This page is designed to offer an overview of the material outside the regular running time.
-If you're a registered student, please consult the Canvas page for administrative matters, like deadlines, groups etc.

 We provide the following materials:
-  * **Lecture slides and videos.** We aim to annotate all slides, but this isn't always possible.
-If annotations are missing, please consult the video.
+  * **Lecture slides and videos.**
   * **Worksheets** These are very brief Jupyter notebooks to help you get the software installed and to show the basics.
 They introduce the libraries Numpy, Matplotlib, Pandas, Sklearn and Keras.
-They are not full tutorials but they should just get you to the point where you can start experimenting.
-Each should take about 30 to 60 minutes to complete.
   * **Homework** The homework consists of small pen-and-paper exercises to help you test that you've really understood the more technical points of the lectures.
 Answers are provided.

 Feel free to open a [github issue](https://github.com/mlvu/mlvu.github.io/issues) if you're working through the material and you spot a mistake, run into a problem or have any other kind of question.
 We also try to answer questions on youtube.